This week’s Spanish word of the week is antes

 Antes is a very useful word for describing events in time.
 For instance, referring to the past:

 Esta película ya la he visto antes.
 I’ve seen this film before.

 Llegó antes que yo.
-He arrived before I did.
+She arrived before I did.

 Antes fumaba un paquete al día.
-I used to smoke a pack a day.
+He used to smoke a pack a day.

 When referring to an event in the future, you generally translate it as first:

 Parece que llegarán ellos antes.
 It looks like they’ll get there first.

 Antes de is the basic phrase you need to convey the idea of something happening before something else: